-Programmable Control Technician (PC81) Technical Certificate of Credit
+Programmable Control Technician, TCC (PC81) Technical Certificate of Credit

 The Programmable Controller Technician I certificate program offers specialized training in programmable controllers.
 Topics include motor control fundamentals, and instruction in basic and advanced PLCs.

 - Submit a completed application and application fee

 - Be at least 16 years of age